ordpool-space/ord-galleries/README.md

 ## Why this repository?

-Many existing collections lack an on-chain parent/child relationship and rely solely on off-chain indexing (most notably by platforms like Magic Eden).
+Many existing collections lack an on-chain parent/child relationship and rely solely on off-chain indexing.
 **Ordinal Galleries** [were introduced](https://github.com/ordinals/ord/pull/4212) to bring this metadata on-chain — as self-contained inscriptions that describe and reference other inscriptions.

-However, it’s difficult to determine:
+However, it's difficult to determine:
 - Which galleries are **authentic** or **official**
 - What **title**, **category**, or **preview image** to use
 - Who submitted the data and for what purpose